-32. Safety Net Care Pool (SNCP).
+39. Safety Net Care Pool (SNCP).
 Payments from this pool will assist Phoenix Children's Hospital (PCH), which has high levels of uncompensated care related to medical assistance provided to Medicaid eligibles or to individuals who have no source of third party coverage.
-For PCH, for each demonstration year (DY), the annual SNCP will be distributed to PCH based on its uncompensated care (based on prior period data).
-Payments to PCH for each DY will be subject to a limit computed in accordance with Attachment E, based on PCH's uncompensated care costs incurred up to December 31, 2017.
-Specifically, the SNCP for PCH is \$110,000,000 in calendar year 2016; and \$90,000,000 in calendar year 2017..
-Any unspent cap amount cannot be transferred to the following DY in order to increase the annual cap amount.
+For PCH, payments from the SNCP will be distributed to PCH based on its uncompensated care (based on prior period data).
+Payments to PCH for each CY will be subject to a limit computed in accordance with Attachment F, based on PCH's uncompensated care costs incurred up to December 31, 2017.
+Specifically, the SNCP for PCH is \$110,000,000 for payments based on uncompensated care costs incurred in calendar year 2016; and \$90,000,000 for payments based on uncompensated care costs incurred in calendar year 2017.
+Any unspent cap amount cannot be used to pay for costs incurred in any following CY and will not be available for payments beyond the demonstration period ending September 30, 2021.

 - a) SNCP Payments.
 Funds may be used to assist PCH with high levels of uncompensated care related to medical services that meet the definition of "medical assistance" contained in section 1905(a) of the Act, that are provided to Medicaid eligible or uninsured individuals incurred by PCH.
-Expenditures must be claimed in accordance with CMS-approved claiming protocols in Attachment E. For any provider receiving SNCP payments, the total Medicaid payments, Disproportionate Share Hospital (DSH) payments, SNCP payments, and any other payments for medical services furnished to Medicaid eligible and uninsured individuals cannot exceed the actual cost of providing services to Medicaid eligibles and the uninsured as defined in the claiming protocol.
-SNCP payments will be made directly from the state to the eligible providers as defined in subparagraph (d), who incurred uncompensated care costs. - b) Prohibited Use of SNCP Funds.
+Expenditures must be claimed in accordance with CMS-approved claiming protocols in Attachment F. For any provider receiving SNCP payments, the total Medicaid payments, Disproportionate Share Hospital (DSH) payments, SNCP payments, and any other payments for medical services furnished to Medicaid eligible and uninsured individuals cannot exceed the actual cost of providing services to Medicaid eligibles and the uninsured as defined in the claiming protocol.
+SNCP payments will be made directly from the state to Phoenix Children's Hospital for its incurred uncompensated care costs. - b) Prohibited Use of SNCP Funds.
 SNCP funds cannot be used to pay for costs associated with non-emergency services provided to non-qualified aliens.
-The state must develop a methodology as part of the claiming protocol to exclude such costs from eligible uncompensated care costs. - c) Uncompensated Care Cost Limit For the calendar year 2016, the state may claim up to \$110,000,000 total computable payments to PCH.
-For the calendar year 2017, the state may claim up to \$90,000,000 total computable.
-The SNCP payment distributed to each individual provider will not exceed its uncompensated care costs for providing section 1905(a) medical services to Medicaid eligible and uninsured individuals for the period.
+The state must develop a methodology as part of the claiming protocol to exclude such costs from eligible uncompensated care costs. - c) Uncompensated Care Cost Limit.
+For the calendar year 2016, up to \$110,000,000 total computable payments to PCH can be paid from the SNCP that are based on uncompensated care costs incurred by PCH in calendar year 2016.
+For payments based on uncompensated care costs incurred by PCH in calendar year 2017, up to \$90,000,000 total computable may be paid from the SNCP.
+The SNCP payment distributed to each individual provider will not exceed its uncompensated care costs for providing section 1905(a) medical services to Medicaid eligible and uninsured individuals for the applicable period.

-The uncompensated care cost limit is computed and SNCP payments are made on a DY basis (or partial DY or calendar year if the limits above are stated as such).
 To the extent that a provider's cost reporting period does not coincide with the DY (or partial DY or calendar year), the cost protocol will provide for an allocation of uncompensated care costs to the DY (or partial DY or calendar year).